What is Housing Benefit?

 How do I apply?

 You should apply for Housing Benefit and/or Council Tax Reduction Scheme now.
 You can get an application form from the Benefit Section at Daventry District Council.
-Alternatively, you can Download Application form.
+Alternatively, you can download a form.
+If you want to apply for joint Housing Benefit and Council Tax Reduction Scheme together please download here.
+If you wish to claim Council Tax Reduction Scheme only please download here.
 Once completed, this form must be returned by post to the council offices (see contact details link below).

 Couples who live together need to make a joint claim.